-The group's actual return on the schemes' assets was a loss of £769.3 million (2022: £138.9 million), principally due to the schemes' investment strategies and hedging increases in the technical provisions due to change in financial conditions.
+The actual return on the schemes' assets was a loss of £976.4 million (2022: £183.0 million gain) for the group and a loss of £207.1 million (2022: £44.1 million gain) for the company, largely as a result of the schemes' investment strategies hedging increases in the technical provisions due to change in financial conditions.

 The trustees of both the ESPS and UUPS schemes publish a statement of investment principles, available via the United Utilities corporate website.
-The statements set out the ESG principles, in particular, climate risk, behind the choice of investments.
+The statements set out ESG principles, in particular, climate risk, behind the choice of investments.

-A7 Related party transactions
+A6.
+Related party transactions